apache/amoro/README.md

 - `amoro-ams` is amoro management service module
 - `amoro-web` is the dashboard frontend for ams
 - `amoro-optimizer` provides default optimizer implementation
-- `amoro-iceberg-format` contains integration of Apache Iceberg format
+- `amoro-format-iceberg` contains integration of Apache Iceberg format
-- `amoro-hudi-format` contains integration of Apache Hudi format
+- `amoro-format-hudi` contains integration of Apache Hudi format
-- `amoro-paimon-format` contains integration of Apache Paimon format
+- `amoro-format-paimon` contains integration of Apache Paimon format
-- `amoro-mixed-format` provides Mixed format implementation
+- `amoro-format-mixed` provides Mixed format implementation
-    - `amoro-mixed-format-hive` integrates with Apache Hive and implements Mixed Hive format
+    - `amoro-mixed-hive` integrates with Apache Hive and implements Mixed Hive format
-    - `amoro-mixed-format-flink` provides Flink connectors for Mixed format tables (use amoro-flink-runtime for a shaded version)
+    - `amoro-mixed-flink` provides Flink connectors for Mixed format tables (use amoro-flink-runtime for a shaded version)
-    - `amoro-mixed-format-spark` provides Spark connectors for Mixed format tables (use amoro-spark-runtime for a shaded version)
+    - `amoro-mixed-spark` provides Spark connectors for Mixed format tables (use amoro-spark-runtime for a shaded version)
-    - `amoro-mixed-format-trino` provides Trino connectors for Mixed format tables
+    - `amoro-mixed-trino` provides Trino connectors for Mixed format tables

 ## Building

-Amoro is built using Maven with JDK 8 and JDK 17(only for `amoro-mixed-format/amoro-mixed-format-trino` module).
+Amoro is built using Maven with JDK 8 and JDK 17(only for `amoro-format-mixed/amoro-mixed-trino` module).

-* Build all modules without `amoro-mixed-format-trino`: `mvn clean package`
+* Build all modules without `amoro-mixed-trino`: `mvn clean package`
 * Build and skip tests: `mvn clean package -DskipTests`
 * Build and skip dashboard: `mvn clean package -Pskip-dashboard-build`
 * Build and disable disk storage, RocksDB will NOT be introduced to avoid memory overflow: `mvn clean package -DskipTests -Pno-extented-disk-storage`